-Osteoarthritis Treatment Options
+Your Osteoarthritis Treatment Options

-Because acetaminophen can harm the liver and kidneys, make sure to stick with the recommended dosage and talk to your doctor if you need longer-term pain relief.
+Because acetaminophen can harm the liver and kidneys at high doses, make sure to stick with the recommended dosage and talk to your doctor if you need longer-term pain relief.
 Some people, such as those with existing liver disease or heavy drinkers, may not be able to take acetaminophen.

 - Capsaicin, the ingredient that gives hot peppers their kick, is also good for relieving osteoarthritis pain.
 It works by affecting the release of substance P, which is involved in transmitting the sensation of pain.

-Corticosteroid injections into the knee joint offer fast relief from joint pain and inflammation, and their effects can last for a few weeks to months.
+Steroid shots, like cortisone, into the knee joint offer fast relief from joint pain and inflammation, and their effects can last for a few weeks to months.